heiner/heiner.github.com/_posts/2026-06-18-some-specific-integrals.md

 is known as the *Hilbert matrix*.
 Its entries at position $$j, k$$ are
 $$\frac{1}{j + k - 1}$$.
 In numerical analysis, it
-usually serves as cautionary tale about ill-conditioned systems.
+usually serves as a cautionary tale about ill-conditioned systems.

 Since the entries depend only on $$j+k$$, they are constant along the anti-diagonals.
 Matrices with this property are called *Hankel